kavithapaul/kavithapaul/README.md

 Feel free to explore these projects in detail by visiting their respective links.

-## Previous major projects 🔭
+## Previous notable projects 🔭

-Here are some more notable projects that I worked on before:
+Here are some more major projects that I worked on previously:

 1. Project: Xpert3 - software for insurance companies.
    - Technologies used: vb.Net, SQL Server.